Ged-J/MoviesAppAssignement/README.md

 + /tvshows/:id - shows details about a particular tv show.
 + /movies/upcoming - shows a list of the upcoming movies

-[If relevant, state what aspects of your app are protected/private (i.e. require authentication) and what is public.]

-## Independent learning (If relevant).

-[ Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
-Mention the source code filenames that illustrate these  (code excerpts are not required) and provide references to the online resources that helped you (articles/blogs).